Overview of risks: Click here to find a table summarizing all bloodborne risks.

-Click on any procedure in the list below to find specific information about risks with that procedure and how you can protect yourself.
+Risks and prevention for specific procedures: Click on any procedure in the list below to find information about risks with that procedure and how you can protect yourself.

-The box below introduces Patient Observed Sterile Treatment (POST) as as strategy for patients to protect themselves during healthcare.
-Providers can use these procedures as well — not only to assure patients they are safe but also to educate them to demand safe care in other situations.
+Overview of protections strategies for all skin-piercing procedures: The box below introduces Patient Observed Sterile Treatment (POST) as as strategy for patients to protect themselves during healthcare.
+Providers can use these procedures as well — not only to assure patients they are safe but also to educate patients to demand safe care in other situations.